-- 2.38 When buying a home mortgage, you often have the option of paying some money in advance (called "discount points") to get a lower interest rate.
-Assume that you have the choice between two 15-year mortgages: one at 8%, and the other at $7\frac{3}{4}$ % with an up-front charge of 1% of the mortgage value.
+- 2.39 When buying a home mortgage, you often have the option of paying some money in advance (called "discount points") to get a lower interest rate.
+Assume that you have the choice between two 15-year fixed-rate mortgages: one at 8% with no up-front charge, and the other at $7\frac{3}{4}$ % with an up-front charge of 1% of the mortgage value.
 How long would it take to recover the 1% charge when you take the mortgage at the lower rate?
-As a second, more precise estimate, how long would it take to recover the interest you would have received if you had invested the equivalent of the 1% charge in the bank at 5% interest while paying the higher rate?
-DO NOT use a calculator to help you answer this question. - 2.39 When you build a new house, you sometimes get a "construction loan" which is a temporary line of credit out of which you pay construction costs as they occur.
+As a second, more precise estimate, how long would it take to recover the charge plus the interest you would have received if you had invested the equivalent of the 1% charge in the bank at 5% interest while paying the higher rate?
+DO NOT use a calculator to help you answer this question. - 2.40 When you build a new house, you sometimes get a "construction loan" which is a temporary line of credit out of which you pay construction costs as they occur.
 At the end of the construction period, you then replace the construction loan with a regular mortgage on the house.
 During the construction loan, you only pay each month for the interest charged against the actual amount borrowed so far.
 Assume that your house construction project starts at the beginning of April, and is complete at the end of six months.
 Assume that the total construction cost will be \$300,000 with the costs occurring at the beginning of each month in \$50,000 increments.
 The construction loan charges 6% interest.
-Estimate the total interest payments that must be paid over the life of the construction loan. - 2.40 Here are some questions that test your working knowledge of how fast computers operate.
+Estimate the total interest payments that must be paid over the life of the construction loan. - 2.41 Here are some questions that test your working knowledge of how fast computers operate.
 Is disk drive access time normally measured in milliseconds (thousandths of a second) or microseconds (millionths of a second)?
 Does your RAM memory access a word in more or less than one microsecond?
 How many instructions can your CPU execute in one year if the machine is left running at full speed all the time?
-DO NOT use paper or a calculator to derive your answers. - 2.41 Does your home contain enough books to total one million pages?
-How many total pages are stored in your school library building? - 2.42 How many words are in this book? - 2.43 How many hours are one million seconds?
+DO NOT use paper or a calculator to derive your answers. - 2.42 Does your home contain enough books to total one million pages?
+How many total pages are stored in your school library building?
+Explain how you got your answer. - 2.43 How many words are in this book?
+Explain how you got your answer. - 2.44 How many hours are one million seconds?
 How many days?
-Answer these questions doing all arithmetic in your head. - 2.44 How many cities and towns are there in the United States? - 2.45 How many steps would it take to walk from Boston to San Francisco? - 2.46 A man begins a car trip to visit his in-laws.
+Answer these questions doing all arithmetic in your head.
+Explain how you got your answer - 2.45 How many cities and towns are there in the United States?
+Explain how you got your answer. - 2.46 How many steps would it take to walk from Boston to San Francisco?
+Explain how you got your answer.

+- 2.47 A man begins a car trip to visit his in-laws.
 The total distance is 60 miles, and he starts off at a speed of 60 miles per hour.
 After driving exactly 1 mile, he loses some of his enthusiasm for the journey, and (instantaneously) slows down to 59 miles per hour.
 After traveling another mile, he again slows to 58 miles per hour.
-This continues, progressively slowing by 1 mile per hour for each mile traveled until the trip is complete.

-- (a) How long does it take the man to reach his in-laws? - (b) How long would the trip take in the continuous case where the speed smoothly diminishes with the distance yet to travel?
+This continues, progressively slowing by 1 mile per hour for each mile traveled until the trip is complete. - (a) How long does it take the man to reach his in-laws? - (b) How long would the trip take in the continuous case where the speed smoothly diminishes with the distance yet to travel?